RoboQYD/cobblr-phone/README.md

  - 1 [(Optional) Adafruit Powerboost 1000C](https://www.adafruit.com/products/2465)
  - 1 [(Optional) Adafruit Lipo Battery 2500mAh](https://www.adafruit.com/products/328)

 The phone software is based on Dave Hunt's [PiPhone](http://www.davidhunt.ie/piphone-a-raspberry-pi-based-smartphone).
 The wiring is the same, and it can be found [here](https://learn.adafruit.com/piphone-a-raspberry-pi-based-cellphone/pi-setup?view=all).
 I was inspired by Dave's work, and wanted to add some features.
 I ended up writing a small framework around the core of the code.
 Some of Cobblr's improvements include:

  - It's faster.
  - It can receive calls.
  - The framework itself supports multiple apps.
  - It can be extended a bit easier.

- Still, Dave inspired me, so I want to make sure I mention him.
+Dave inspired me, so I want to make sure I mention him.
 I wouldn't have thought of it on my own.

 # How to Install